stgeorgeshurstville/bulletin/_docs/song.md

 I believe in Christ, risen from the dead <br>
 He now reigns victorious, His kingdom knows no end <br>
 Through His resurrection death has lost its hold <br>
-I know on that final day I’ll rise as Jesus rose <br> <br>
+I know on that final day I’ll rise as Jesus rose <br>

 On that day we will see you shining brighter than the sun <br>
 On that day we will know you as we lift our voice as one <br>
 Till that day we will praise you for your never ending grace <br>
-And we will keep on singing on that glorious day <br> <br>
+And we will keep on singing on that glorious day <br>

 What a blessed hope, though now tired and worn <br>
 We will spend eternity around our Saviour’s throne <br>
 Though we grieve our losses we grieve not in vain <br>
-For we know our crown of glory waits beyond the grave <br> <br>
+For we know our crown of glory waits beyond the grave <br>

 On that day we will see you shining brighter than the sun <br>
 On that day we will know you as we lift our voice as one <br>
 Till that day we will praise you for your never ending grace <br>
-And we will keep on singing on that glorious day <br> <br>
+And we will keep on singing on that glorious day <br>

 Hallelujah what a day it will be <br>
 For at home with you my joy is complete <br>
 As I run into your arms open wide I will see <br>
-My father who is waiting for me <br> <br>
+My father who is waiting for me <br>

 Hallelujah what a day it will be <br>
 For at home with you my joy is complete <br>
 As I run into your arms open wide I will see <br>
 My father who is waiting for me <br>
-My father who is waiting for me <br> <br>
+My father who is waiting for me <br>

 On that day we will see you shining brighter than the sun <br>
 On that day we will know you as we lift our voice as one <br>
 Till that day we will praise you for your never ending grace <br>
-And we will keep on singing on that glorious day <br> <br>
+And we will keep on singing on that glorious day <br>

 On that day we will see you shining brighter than the sun <br>
 On that day we will know you as we lift our voice as one <br>
 Till that day we will praise you for your never ending grace <br>
 And we will keep on singing on that glorious day <br>
-And we will keep on singing on that glorious day <br> <br>
+And we will keep on singing on that glorious day <br>

 CCLI © 71998182022 CityAlight Music (admin.
 Integrity Music).  <br>
 CCLI 62951 (main copyright licence)  <br>